cleesmith/NiceGUI-primer/README.md

 https://nicegui.io/documentation/section_text_elements#label
 i.e. it's the #label thing, and there are a lot of them in the doc's; see #3 in the screenshot below
-3. the example display/output shown by executing the example code; see #4 in the screenshot below
+3. the <i>example display/output</i> shown by executing the example code; see #4 in the screenshot below
 > This example code, regardless of how it's executed, impacts page load time.

 After digging around in the source code, there are ways to turn off #1 and
 #2 (the nav bars) but there was no easy way found to stop #3 (anchor links)
 and #4 (code example display/output).

 Perhaps this is not possible, or just too much to ask, but a <i>command line arg</i> such as: <i>--honhuman</i> would certainly help with the scraping of the doc's to be feed to AI's.

 ```sh
 cd nicegui